Continually Updated Clinical Reference

 Clinical findings

-Markedly dilated veins or venules (often in vertical parallel clusters on the chest above the level of the heart) constitute the earliest cutaneous finding in SVC syndrome (see Media File 4).
-These result from increased collateral flow through the subcutaneous vessels of the chest wall.
+Markedly dilated veins or venules (often in vertical parallel clusters on the chest above the level of the heart) constitute the earliest cutaneous finding in SVC syndrome (see the image below).
+[25] These result from increased collateral flow through the subcutaneous vessels of the chest wall.
 The engorged vessels shrink or disappear with relief of the obstruction of blood flow.
 Other signs that may result from the venous congestion include hoarseness, facial edema, plethora of the head and neck, conjunctival suffusion, and proptosis.

 Treatment

-SVC syndrome has traditionally been viewed as an oncologic emergency that requires immediate radiation treatment, even before tissue diagnosis.
-Most experts now believe that emergent radiotherapy is rarely indicated and may in fact make diagnosis and future treatment difficult.
-Exceptions include patients with life-threatening laryngeal or cerebral edema or tracheal compression resulting in respiratory compromise.
+Although malignancy-related SVC syndrome was previously viewed as an oncologic emergency that required immediate radiation treatment, even before tissue diagnosis, now recognized is that most patients do not require emergent radiotherapy.
+[26] In fact, radiotherapy prior to biopsy may make histologic diagnosis and subsequent treatment decisions difficult.
+[27] Exceptions include patients with life-threatening laryngeal or cerebral edema or tracheal compression resulting in respiratory compromise.

 Initial conservative management, including elevation of the head of the bed and supplemental oxygen, often provides symptomatic improvement and allows sufficient time to obtain a tissue diagnosis.
 Diuretics and corticosteroids are often used, but their efficacy is not well established.
-Anticoagulants and thrombolytics may be used in the setting of intravascular thrombosis.
+Anticoagulants and thrombolytics may be used in the setting of intravascular thrombosis (but may cause intracranial hemorrhage in patients with malignancy-related SVC syndrome and brain metastases).
 Intraluminal stenting can also be considered for patients who require rapid symptomatic improvement.

 Sarcoidosis is a multisystem granulomatous disease of unknown etiology.
 Almost all patients have involvement of the respiratory tract at some point during the disease course.
 Patients often present with dyspnea, nonproductive cough, and pleuritic chest pain.
 Nonspecific symptoms, such as fatigue, malaise, anorexia, weight loss, and low-grade fevers, are also common.